 The author would like to thank the Mesa Refuge and the University of California’s Human Rights Center for providing the space and time to think about this piece, as well as the University and Jepson Herbaria, the Mojave Valley River Museum, and the Mojave Desert Heritage and Cultural Association for sharing their archival resources for this story.

-Letter from Mary Beal to W. L. Jepson, Mary Beal archives, Jepson Herbarium, Berkeley, CA. 25 Apr 1932.
+Letter from Mary Beal to Willis Linn Jepson, Mary Beal archives, Jepson Herbarium, Berkeley, CA, April 25, 1932.

-Letter from Willis Linn Jepson to Mary Beal, Willis Linn Jepson papers, Jepson Herbarium, Berkeley, CA. 9 Feb 1939.
+Letter from Willis Linn Jepson to Mary Beal, Willis Linn Jepson papers, Jepson Herbarium, Berkeley, CA, February 9, 1939.

-See Creese, Mary R. S. Ladies in the Laboratory?
-American and British Women in Science, 1800-1900: A Survey of Their Contributions to Research.
-Scarecrow Press, 2000.
+Mary R. S. Creese, Ladies in the Laboratory?
+American and British Women in Science, 1800–1900: A Survey of Their Contributions to Research (Lanham, MD: Scarecrow Press, 2000).

 Alan Golden papers, File 6, Mojave Desert Heritage and Cultural Association, Goffs, CA.

-Van Dyke, Dix.
-Daggett: Life in a Mojave Frontier Town, edited by Peter Wild.
-The John Hopkins University Press, 1997.
-57.
+Dix Van Dyke, Daggett: Life in a Mojave Frontier Town, ed.
+Peter Wild, (Baltimore: Johns Hopkins University Press, 1997), 57.